 - ENG 530 Readings in the English Language (3,0,3) Topics about the language and its use: specialized readerships, applications, and theories.
 May be repeated for credit when topics vary.
-PREREQ: 6 semester hours of literature at the undergraduate level. - ENG 531 English Grammar for Teachers of ESOL (2,0,2) Review of English grammar from pedagogical point of view.
+PREREQ: six semester hours of literature at the undergraduate level. - ENG 531 English Grammar for Teachers of ESOL (2,0,2) Review of English grammar from pedagogical point of view.
 Does not count toward English major.
-PREREQ: 6 semester units of literature and consent of instructor. - ENG 540 Problems in English (3,0,3) Pedagogical topics such as rhetoric, literary analysis, and evaluation of student work; topics suitable for elementary and secondary teachers.
+PREREQ: six semester hours of literature and consent of instructor. - ENG 540 Problems in English (3,0,3) Pedagogical topics such as rhetoric, literary analysis, and evaluation of student work; topics suitable for elementary and secondary teachers.
 May be repeated for credit when topics vary.
-PREREQ: 6 semester hours of literature at the undergraduate level. - ENG 541 Linguistics for Teachers of ESOL (2,0,2) Overview of linguistics for teachers of ESOL.
+PREREQ: six semester hours of literature at the undergraduate level. - ENG 541 Linguistics for Teachers of ESOL (2,0,2) Overview of linguistics for teachers of ESOL.
 Does not count toward English major.
-PREREQ: 6 semester units of literature and consent of instructor. - ENG 546 Grant Writing (3,0,3) Theory and practice of preparing and analyzing grant applications.
+PREREQ: six semester hours of literature and consent of instructor. - ENG 544 Research/Methods in Prof Writing (3,0,3) Introduction to key theories and research methods in professional writing.
+PREREQ: graduate standing or consent of instructor. - ENG 546 Grant Writing (3,0,3) Theory and practice of preparing and analyzing grant applications.
 Special focus on the grant process in academic settings.
-Open to graduate students and, with permission of instructor, advance undergraduate students. - ENG 556 Composition/Rhetoric Theory and Pedagogy (3,0,3) Advanced study in composition/rhetoric.
+PREREQ: graduate standing or consent of instructor. - ENG 556 Composition/Rhetoric Theory and Pedagogy (3,0,3) Advanced study in composition/rhetoric.
 May be repeated for credit when topics vary.
-PREREQ: Six semesters of literature at the undergraduate level or graduate standing. - ENG 560 American Literature Before 1865 (3,0,3) Advanced study of American literature written before 1865.
+PREREQ: six semester hours of literature at the undergraduate level or graduate standing. - ENG 560 American Literature Before 1865 (3,0,3) Advanced study of American literature written before 1865.
 May be repeated once for credit when topics vary.
-PREREQ: Six semesters of literature at the undergraduate level or graduate standing. - ENG 565 American Literature After 1865 (3,0,3) Advanced study of American literature written after 1865.
+PREREQ: six semesters hours of literature at the undergraduate level or graduate standing. - ENG 565 American Literature After 1865 (3,0,3) Advanced study of American literature written after 1865.
 May be repeated once for credit when topics vary.
-PREREQ: Six semesters of literature at the undergraduate level or graduate standing. - ENG 575 20th century British Literature (3,0,3) Advanced study of British literature written in the twentieth century.
+PREREQ: six semester hours of literature at the undergraduate level or graduate standing. - ENG 575 20th century British Literature (3,0,3) Advanced study of British literature written in the twentieth century.
 May be repeated once for credit when topics vary.
-PREREQ: Six semesters of literature at the undergraduate level or graduate standing. - ENG 580 Studies in Literature (3,0,3) Special topics in literature; genres, interdisciplinary subjects, individual authors.
+PREREQ: six semester hours of literature at the undergraduate level or graduate standing. - ENG 580 Studies in Literature (3,0,3) Special topics in literature; genres, interdisciplinary subjects, individual authors.
 May be repeated for credit when topics vary.
-PREREQ: 6 semester hours of literature at the undergraduate level. - ENG 581 Major Authors (3,0,3) Advanced study of one or more major literary authors.
+PREREQ: six semester hours of literature at the undergraduate level. - ENG 581 Major Authors (3,0,3) Advanced study of one or more major literary authors.
 May be repeated for credit when topics vary.
-PREREQ: Six semesters of literature at the undergraduate level or graduate standing. - ENG 582 Special Topics (3,0,3) Advanced study of special topics in literary studies.
+PREREQ: six semester hours of literature at the undergraduate level or graduate standing. - ENG 582 Special Topics (3,0,3) Advanced study of special topics in literary studies.
 May be repeated once for credit when topics vary.
-PREREQ: Six semesters of literature at the undergraduate level or graduate standing. - ENG 603 Business Communications (3,0,3) Principles and practices of methods of written and oral communications at the management level.
-Same as SPE 603. - ENG 620 The Teaching of Literature (3,0,3) Activities, materials, objectives, and curricula for secondary literature instruction.
-May be repeated to a maximum of 6 semester hours as topics vary.
+PREREQ: six semester hours of literature at the undergraduate level or graduate standing.